learn-co-curriculum/dsc-data-fluency-enterprise-integrating-data/README.md

 It’s often hard to know if there are actually errors in data when it’s been handed to you without further context and historical information.
 If you yourself aren’t a SME, it is highly recommended you find who knows the most about the data you are working with so that further information can be given.

-## Assessment/learning check questions

-1. How do you and/or your team(s) identify problems in your data?
-2. Do you have examples of issues with data you’ve seen in the past using your subject matter expertise?
-How were you able to resolve them?
-Who else helped you?
-3. What steps can you take to detect data problems automatically?